-Did you know that it's easy to get to San Diego International Airport (Lindbergh Field) via public transportation?
+Did you know that it's easy to get to/from San Diego International Airport (Lindbergh Field) via public transportation?
 Every version involves San Diego Metropolitan Transit System Route 992, the Airport Shuttle.
 Don't let that high number scare you.
 992 just means that it's run by a contractor of the Metropolitan Transit System.
 The only difference you'll notice is the luggage racks.
 I know you want to take a train to the airport, but there is no such connection in San Diego.
-Plus, the bus drops you off right at each terminal (Commuter, Terminal 1, & Terminal 2), just steps away from check in counters.
+Plus, the bus drops you off right at each terminal (Terminal 1 & Terminal 2), just steps away from check in counters.

 To get to the San Diego Airport (Lindbergh Field), take:

 - the Trolley Blue or Orange Lines to America Plaza or Green Line to Santa Fe Depot (via foot, cross Kettner Blvd to America Plaza Trolley Station where the bus departs from)

 - the bus to any stop on Broadway in Downtown San Diego